kyma-project/eventing-manager/docs/user/README.md

 By default, the Eventing module uses NATS as its in-cluster eventing backend.
 It uses the [NATS JetStream](https://docs.nats.io/) feature to provide persistence and guarantee at-least-once delivery.
 The NATS backend receives events from the Publisher Proxy and delivers them directly to the target subscribers, such as your microservices or Functions.

+## API/Custom Resource Definitions

+You configure the Eventing module by creating and applying Kubernetes Custom Resource Definitions (CRD), which extend the Kubernetes API with custom additions.

+To understand and configure the module's global settings, see the [Eventing Manager CRD](02-configuration.md).

+To configure event subscriptions, use a [Subscription CRD](./resources/evnt-cr-subscription.md).

+## Resource Consumption

+To learn more about the resources used by the Eventing module, see [Kyma Modules' Sizing](https://help.sap.com/docs/btp/sap-business-technology-platform/kyma-modules-sizing?locale=en-US&version=Cloud).

 <!-- ## Kyma Eventing Flow

 Kyma Eventing follows the PubSub messaging pattern: Kyma publishes messages to a messaging backend, which filters these messages and sends them to interested subscribers.
 Kyma does not send messages directly to the subscribers as shown below: